Wastewater testing services

 There are various types of solids that can be measured and we can guide you on the best method to achieve your goals.

 The usual definition of solids refers to material that remains after drying.
-This material consists of two components; one being dissolved material made up mainly of inorganic salts but also potentially dissolved gases and some organic material and the other, undissolved material is referred to as suspended solids (SS), suspended matter or sometimes non-filterable residue.
+This material consists of two components; one being dissolved material made up mainly of inorganic salts but also potentially dissolved gases and some organic material and the other, undissolved material is referred to as Suspended Solids (SS), suspended matter or sometimes non-filterable residue.
 The filterable residue can also be determined and is known as Total Dissolved Solids by evaporation.

 Other useful solids tests are to carry out Total and Volatile Solids analysis on sludge samples to estimate the amount of organic matter present.
 By first drying a sludge sample and then combusting the sample at 550oC, an estimate of the inorganic (ash) and the organic (volatile) fractions of the total solids can be determined.